Skip to content

 CircleCI

-There is a Flox Orb that can help you use Flox inside CircleCI.
+There is a Flox Orb that helps you use Flox inside CircleCI.
+Similar to GitHub Actions there is a flox/install step and a separate flox/activate step.

 .circleci/config.yml